-- (1) All shares repurchased by the Company in this table were repurchase pursuant to the Share Repurchase Program, described below and elsewhere in this Annual Report on Form 10-K. - (2) On August 9, 2016, the Company announced a share repurchase program approved by the Company's board of directors authorizing the repurchase of up to \$75.0 million of the Company's common stock (the "Share Repurchase Program").
-Under the Share Repurchase Program, the Company is authorized to repurchase shares through open market purchases, privately-negotiated transactions or otherwise in accordance with applicable federal securities laws, including through Rule 10b5-1 trading plans and under Rule 10b-18 of the Exchange Act.
-The Share Repurchase Program has no time limit and may be suspended or discontinued completely at any time. - (3) On August 9, 2017, the Company announced a new share repurchase program approved by the Board, under which the Company may repurchase up to \$100 million of its outstanding common stock (the "New Share Repurchase Program").
-Under the New Share Repurchase Program, the Company may repurchase shares through open market purchases, privately-negotiated transactions or otherwise in accordance with applicable federal securities laws, including through Rule 10b5-1 trading plans and under Rule 10b-18 of the Exchange Act.
-The New Share Repurchase Program has no time limit and may be suspended or discontinued completely at any time.
+- (1) All shares repurchased by the Company in this table were repurchased pursuant to the Share Repurchase Programs, described below and elsewhere in this Annual Report on Form 10-K. - (2) On August 9, 2016, the Company announced a share repurchase program approved by the Company's Board authorizing the repurchase of up to \$75.0 million of the Company's common stock (the "2016 Share Repurchase Program").
+Under the 2016 Share Repurchase Program, the Company was authorized to repurchase shares through open market purchases, privately-negotiated transactions or otherwise in accordance with applicable federal securities laws, including through Rule 10b5-1 trading plans and under Rule 10b-18 of the Exchange Act.
+The 2016 Share Repurchase Program was terminated by the Company's Board in connection with its approval of the 2018 Share Repurchase Program in October 2018. - (3) On August 9, 2017, the Company announced a new share repurchase program approved by the Board, under which the Company may repurchase up to \$100 million of its outstanding common stock (the "2017 Share Repurchase Program").
+Under the 2017 Share Repurchase Program, the Company may repurchase shares through open market purchases, privately-negotiated transactions or otherwise in accordance with applicable federal securities laws, including through Rule 10b5-1 trading plans and under Rule 10b-18 of the Exchange Act.
+The 2017 Share Repurchase Program was terminated by the Company's Board in connection with its approval of the 2018 Share Repurchase Program in October 2018. - (4) On October 30, 2018, the Company announced a new repurchase program approved by the Board pursuant to which the Company may repurchase of up to \$150 million of the its outstanding common stock, consisting of (i) up to \$50 million in repurchases pursuant to an accelerated share repurchase agreement (the "ASR"), with JPMorgan Chase Bank, N.A. ("JPMorgan"), and (ii) up to \$100 million in additional repurchases (collectively, the "2018 Share Repurchase Program").
+In connection with its approval of the 2018 Share Repurchase Program, the Board terminated the Company's 2016 Share Repurchase Program and 2017 Share Repurchase Program in October 2018.
+Under the 2018 Share Repurchase Program, the Company is authorized to repurchase shares through open market purchases, privately-negotiated transactions, accelerated share repurchases or otherwise in accordance with applicable federal securities laws, including through Rule 10b5-1 trading plans and under Rule 10b-18 of the Exchange Act.
+Under the 2018 Share Repurchase Program, the additional repurchases have no time limit and may be suspended or discontinued completely at any time.
+The specific timing and amount of repurchases will vary based on available capital resources and other financial and operational performance, market conditions, securities law limitations, and other factors.
+The repurchases will be made using the Company's cash resources.
+(5) In connection with the 2018 Share Repurchase Program, on October 30, 2018, the Company entered into the ASR with JPMorgan to repurchase an aggregate of \$50 million of the Company's common stock.
+Under the terms of the ASR, the Company paid \$50 million to JP Morgan on November 1, 2018, and received 702,988 shares, representing approximately 80% of the notional amount of the ASR, based on the closing price of \$56.90 on October 29, 2018.
+Upon settlement of the ASR, the final number of shares repurchased were trued up based on the average of the daily volume weighted average share prices of the Company's common stock, less a discount, during the term of the ASR.
+The Company received 297,146 shares on December 6, 2018, the termination date.